Bill C-30: Protecting Children from Internet Predators Act

-The Protecting Children from Internet Predators Act (Loi sur la protection des enfants contre les cyberprédateurs, officially titled Bill C-30, originally titled Lawful Access Act) was a proposed amendment to the Criminal Code introduced by the Conservative government of Stephen Harper on February 14, 2012, during the 41st Canadian Parliament.
+Bill C-30: Protecting Children from Internet Predators Act (Projet de loi C-30: Loi sur la protection des enfants contre les cyberprédateurs) was a proposed amendment to the Criminal Code of Canada introduced by the Conservative government of Prime Minister Stephen Harper on February 14, 2012, during the 41st Canadian Parliament.
+Similar legislation had been unsuccessfully proposed in the past, by both Liberal and Conservative governments, and mirrored legislation introduced in other countries.

-The bill would have granted authorities new powers to monitor and track the digital activities of Canadians in real-time, required service providers to log information about their customers and turn it over if requested, and made back door entrances mandatory allowing remote access of individuals' electronic information, each without needing a warrant Documents obtained under the Access to Information Act show that the government desired to use the expanded powers in cases not involving criminality.
+The bill would have granted authorities new powers to monitor and track the digital activities of Canadians in real-time, required service providers to log information about their customers and turn it over if requested, and made back door entrances mandatory allowing remote access of individuals' electronic information, each without needing a warrant.
+Documents obtained under the Access to Information Act showed that the government desired to use the expanded powers in cases not involving criminality.

-The bill did not mention children, or internet predators, other than in its title; critics claimed the "feel-good name" was unrelated to the content of the bill, and chosen simply to "sell legislation to the public".
-Critics claimed that authorities would likely use the powers to harass peaceful protestors and activists.
+The bill did not mention children, or internet predators, other than in its title.
+Critics stated that the "feel-good name" was unrelated to the content of the bill, and chosen simply to "sell legislation to the public", and that authorities would likely use the powers to harass peaceful protestors and activists.

-The bill was widely opposed within Canada, particularly after Public Safety Minister Vic Toews told an opposition MP that he could "either stand with us or with the child pornographers" during a debate.
-The government ultimately withdrew the bill in 2013, citing that opposition.
-Similar legislation had been unsuccessfully proposed in the past, by both the Liberal and Conservative parties in Canada, and mirrored legislation introduced in other countries.
-This bill, however, was re-introduced under the name Bill C-13 (short titled Protecting Canadians from Online Crime Act) by Stephen Harper's Conservative government on November 20, 2013 and it passed through all legislative stages to receive royal assent on December 9, 2014.
+The bill was widely opposed, particularly after Public Safety Minister Vic Toews told an opposition MP that he could "either stand with us or with the child pornographers" during a debate.
+The government ultimately withdrew the bill in 2013, acknowledging that opposition.

-History of bill
+The government introduced another bill later in 2013, Bill C-13, dealing with legal access to electronic data.
+Bill C-13 did not include the provisions from bill C-30 which had attracted the most criticism.
+Bill C-13 passed in December 2014, under the name Protecting Canadians from Online Crime Act.

-There had been multiple attempts to introduce "lawful access" legislation, allowing police to avoid the necessity of a warrant to obtain information, since 1999 when the Liberal Party of Canada first proposed it.
-However, none of them have been successfully passed.
-Bill C-30 largely mirrored the unsuccessful attempts by the Conservatives to table C-50, C-51 and C-52 that were abandoned upon the dissolution of Parliament for the 2011 federal election.
-NDP MPs Anne Minh-Thu Quach and Carol Hughes have criticised the Liberal party given their previous support for near-identical legislation in the past.
+History of Bill C-30

-The British Columbia Civil Liberties Association and Canadian Lawyer magazine have suggested that such proposals may violate the Constitution of Canada, and be challenged before the Supreme Court as unreasonable search and seizure of digital information.
+There had been several previous attempts to introduce lawful access legislation, allowing police to avoid the necessity of a warrant to obtain information, since 1999 when the Liberal Party of Canada first proposed it.
+However, none of those proposed bills had passed.
+Bill C-30 largely mirrored previous bills C-50, C-51 and C-52, introduced by the Conservative government, but which had died upon the dissolution of Parliament for the 2011 federal election.
+NDP MPs Anne Minh-Thu Quach and Carol Hughes criticised the Liberal party's opposition to this bill, given their previous support for near-identical legislation in the past.

 There was an error in a limited number of courtesy copies distributed to the House.
 These have since been replaced with the correct version.